evilC/RDPTools/README.md

 	On connect, hwnd will be the HWND of the session window On disconnect (User logged off), hwnd will be unset (e will still be 0, as this is a "success")
 ```

+RDPConnect uses ```ControlSend``` for all sending of keyboard input directly to the HWND of the RDP window(s), so it should be (reasonably) immune to the user performing other functions whilst RDPConnect is connecting.